Rosuav/ThirdSquare/README.md

 and tram locations in near proximity are still distinguishable.
 This allows for zone-map differences based on mode of travel, which may be important.

+Regions which cross state boundaries (eg Albury-Wodonga) MUST be managed by one state or the other for ticketing purposes.
+The region cannot be divided up such that a single journey might involve multiple governing states.

 Identifiers: Zones
 ==================